namubiru32/alx-system_engineering-devops/0x00-shell_basics/README.md

 copy html files
-A script which move files with uppercase on their directories A script to remove temporarly files created by emacs editor
+A script which move files with uppercase on their directories A script to remove temporarly files created by emacs editor A script to create multiple directories in a current directory